metaregistrar/php-nl-retro/README.md

 This service retrieves the results of a search string and returns it in an array of domainname and date fields.

 Usage:

+If you are using composer (and if you're not, you should), simply require metaregistrar/php-nl-retro

 try {
     $retro = new Metaregistrar\Retro\Retro('searchstring');
     foreach ($retro->getResults() as $result) {